Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 * Review any proposals or actions.
 Any issues should have been relayed with enough notice so that members could review what they have to before the meeting and come up with questions or requests.
 * Most decisions should be able to be approved within the meeting.
 Deferring too many approvals is terrible.

 The ARB doesn't make the decisions.
 It provides a framework to review and guide them proactively through principles and guidance.
-Suppose a decision is not being made because the direction is not adequate.
-In that case, an ARB member should be empowered to consult with another member and include guidance to cover a similar future situation.
+Suppose a decision is not being made because there is inadequate direction.
+In that case, an ARB member should consult with another member and include advice to cover a similar future situation.

 ## Frequency

 Once established, a Monthly or Quarterly format should be sufficient to maintain a manageable level of governance.

-ARB Meetings ideally align with any other ceremonies, such as Quarterly Planning, letting the ARB determine whether any specific architectural work is needed, over and above the expected level of involvement, based on upcoming work or projects.
+ARB Meetings ideally align with any other ceremonies, such as Quarterly Planning or strategic planning, letting the ARB determine whether any specific architectural work is needed, over and above the expected level of involvement, based on upcoming work or projects.

 ## Outcomes